RobinB1lo/New-HDBSCAN/meetings/meeting_1.md

 - Pre print on SAE vizualtion (David Blei most recent papers on topic modelling) (look up on arxive) (enjalot blog and github for sae viz)

+- Look up mechanisitic neural networks for machine learning - this is a whole field that also encompasses the SAE stuff

 - Vizualitons in google coolab (you should do the vizualitions of enjalot's github in google coolab)

 - Reserach what "Topic modelling" is